giuliachiola/super-blog-11ty/about.md

 - a motivational quote for each post, to keep your spirit high ✨
 - lot of funny gifs to make you take a break and smile 🙃

-About my actual employment, I am working for [Modo](https://modo.md/), an italian front-end agency where collegues teach me a lot every day...
+About my actual employment, I am working for [Modo](https://modo.md/), an italian front-end agency where co-workers teach me a lot every day...
 I feel lucky to have them by my side!

 <hr>